Skip to main content

-For Healthcare Professionals: Disorders In-Depth h1 >
+For Healthcare Professionals: Disorders In-Depth

-Acute Porphyrias h2 >
+Acute Porphyrias

 Symptoms

 Most people who have a potential disease-causing mutation in the HMBS gene never develop symptoms; this is referred to as “latent” AIP.
-Symptoms rarely develop prior to puberty, and the clinical disease is mainly a disease of women in their child-bearing years [ages ~18-50 years].
+Symptoms rarely develop prior to puberty, and the clinical disease is mainly seen in women (~ 90% of symptomatic patients) in their child-bearing years (ages ~18-50 years).
+However, symptoms can also present in men.
 Acute attacks almost always start with pain in the abdomen but sometimes in the chest, back, or thighs, and are often accompanied by nausea, vomiting, and constipation.
-The severity of the pain typically escalates over a few hours; it may become very severe and be described as the worst pain women have ever experienced, more severe than the pain of childbirth.
-During moderate to severe attacks, heart rate and blood pressure are commonly increased.
-These symptoms and signs are all due to the effects of the disease on the nervous system.
+The severity of the pain typically escalates over a few hours; it may become very severe and be described as the worst pain someone has ever experienced.
+During acute attacks, heart rate and blood pressure are commonly increased.
+These symptoms and signs are all due to the effects of the disease on the nervous system—autonomic, peripheral, and central.
 Confusion, convulsions, and muscular weakness, due to impairment of the nerves controlling the muscles, may lead to paralysis.
-An acute attack usually lasts for days or weeks.
+A full-blown acute attack usually gradually develops and escalates over hours and lasts for days or weeks.
 Recovery from severe paralysis is generally slow and often incomplete, with residual wrist drop or foot drop.
+The skin is not affected in AIP, except in some patients who have developed kidney failure, in whom plasma levels of uroporphyrin may increase due to impaired renal clearance.
+If the disease is already known or is diagnosed promptly early in the clinical course of an acute attack, both the severity and duration of the attack can be much diminished by prompt and appropriate treatment.

-Acute attacks are often provoked by drugs such as barbiturates, sulfonamide antibiotics, anti-seizure drugs [barbiturates, hydantoins, valproate], rifampin, metoclopramide, and excess alcohol.
+Acute attacks are often provoked by drugs that induce hepatic cytochromes P-450, such as barbiturates, anti-seizure drugs (barbiturates, hydantoins, valproate), rifampin, metoclopramide, and excess alcohol.
 Attacks in women may occur after ovulation and during the second half [luteal phase] of the menstrual cycle when progesterone levels are high.
 Reduced food intake, often in an effort to lose weight, as well as infections, surgery, and stressful situations may also precipitate attacks.
-Risks for developing chronic renal disease and liver cancer (hepatocellular carcinoma) are increased in AIP.
-The skin is not affected, except in some AIP patients who have developed kidney failure, in whom plasma levels of uroporphyrin may increase due to impaired renal clearance.

 Treatment and Prognosis

 Hospitalization is often necessary for acute attacks.
 Medications for pain, nausea, and vomiting and close observation are generally required.
 Hyponatremia, sometimes severe, with serum Na < 125 mEq/L, and hypomagnesemia are not uncommon during acute attacks.
-During treatment of an attack, attention should be given to sodium (salt) and water balance and to repletion of magnesium.
+During treatment of an attack, attention should be given to sodium and water balance and to repletion of magnesium.
 Harmful drugs should be stopped.

+For all patients with acute attacks who are sick enough to require hospital admission, hemin therapy should be started as quickly as possible.
 Hemin must be administered intravenously.
-Panhematin®, from Recordati Rare Chemicals [Milan, IT], is the only hemin preparation available in the United States.
-Panhematin® is more stable and less likely to produce phlebitis (an inflammation of the vein; a known possible side effect of hemin therapy) if it is reconstituted in human serum albumin before it is given.
+Panhematin is the only hemin preparation available in the United States.
+Panhematin is more stable and less likely to produce phlebitis (a known possible side effect of hemin) if it is reconstituted in human serum albumin before it is given.
 Because of the high frequency of thrombophlebitis, Panhematin is best given into a large-bore, high-flow central vein, such as a subclavian vein, either by PICC line or by a central port.
 Normosang, which is heme arginate, is available in most European and some other countries around the world.
-It, too, is now supplied by Recordati Rare Chemicals, and it, too, seems less prone to cause thrombophleibitis or other adverse effects if it is mixed with human serum albumin and administered into a central vein.
+Although Panhematin® or Normosang have few side effects, they do act as mild anticoagulants.
+Thus, concurrent use of other anticoagulants such as heparin or Coumadin® (warfarin) should be avoided.

 Diet

 Individuals with AIP who are prone to attacks should eat a normal or high carbohydrate diet and should not greatly restrict their intake of carbohydrate and calories, even for short periods of time.
-If weight loss is desired, it is advisable to consult a physician and a dietitian to have them prescribe an individualized diet that is not more than 20% below the normal level of calories for the patient.
+If weight loss is desired, it is advisable to consult a physician and a dietitian to have them prescribe and oversee an individualized diet that is not more than 20% below the normal level of calories for the patient.
 This should result in a gradual weight loss and usually will not cause an attack of porphyria.
-Gastric bypass surgery for obesity has occasionally led to first attacks of acute hepatic porphyria.
+Gastric bypass surgery for obesity has occasionally led to first attacks of AHP.

 Pregnancy